matthewloh/athena/athena/lib/features/chatbot/README.md

   - Allow users to view past conversations.
   - Enable users to start new conversations.
 - **Streaming Responses:** Display AI responses token by token as they are generated for a more interactive experience.
-- **User Interface:** Provide a clean, intuitive, and responsive chat interface.
+- **User Interface:** Provide a clean, intuitive, and responsive chat interface, including display of user profile pictures.

 ## 3. Architecture & Key Components